smyha/TerraformTutorial/code/terraform/azure-networking-tutorial/README.md

 - **DNS resolution**: Provides DNS name resolution for resources in the VNet
 - **Service integration**: Allows connecting Azure services via service endpoints

+**DNS and Name Resolution:**

+DNS is crucial for Virtual Networks as it enables resources to communicate using friendly names instead of IP addresses.
+Azure provides built-in DNS resolution for resources within a VNet.

+**How DNS works in VNets:**
+- **Default DNS**: Azure automatically provides DNS resolution (168.63.129.16) for resources in the VNet
+- **Automatic registration**: VMs automatically register their hostnames with Azure DNS
+- **Private DNS zones**: You can use Azure Private DNS zones for custom domain names within the VNet
+- **Custom DNS servers**: You can configure custom DNS servers for hybrid scenarios or specific requirements

+**Use Cases:**
+1. **Internal Service Discovery**: VMs can resolve each other by hostname (e.g., `web-vm-01` instead of `10.0.1.5`)
+2. **Hybrid Connectivity**: Configure custom DNS servers to resolve on-premises resources (e.g., `internal-app.company.local`)
+3. **Private DNS Zones**: Create custom domains for internal services (e.g., `app.internal`, `db.internal`)
+4. **Service Integration**: Azure services like Storage Accounts and SQL Databases can be accessed via their service endpoints with DNS resolution

+**Example Scenario**: In a multi-tier application, the web tier needs to connect to the database.
+Instead of hardcoding IP addresses, you can use DNS names like `mysql-db.internal` which resolves to the database's private IP.
+This makes the infrastructure more maintainable and resilient to IP changes.

 **Implementation:**
 - **Module**: `modules/networking/`
 - **File**: `modules/networking/main.tf`